+In 1994, with the growing congregation Rev. Donna Howlett was hired as a half-time minister to assist Rev. Jim Cairney.
 In 1996, Rev. Jim Cairney left Tansley, and Rev. Donna Howlett became the full-time minister.
 The congregation was still trying to find their financial feet after the building construction problems, and the half-time minister’s position was left unfilled for the time being.

 Tansley was still designated to have both a full-time and a half-time minister, and in 2001, Rev. Linda Clark, diaconal minister from Hamilton, was called to fill the role of half-time minister.

 The following year, in 2002, Rev. Howlett and Rev. Clark helped to create “Bethlehem Live”, an outdoor re-enactment of the Christmas story featuring a stable with live sheep, goats and a llama, with most of congregation acting as citizens of Bethlehem (as well as tax collectors, shepherds, angels and magi).
 Over 500 members of the community came to visit Tansley that night, and the production was repeated the following Christmas.

 In 2004, after 10 years of service, Rev. Howlett moved to the Halton Presbytery office Rev. Dick Prince was called as the full-time minister.
 Rev. Prince strongly believed that connections made at various groups in the church helped to knit together the congregation, and this belief led to the creation of many “connection groups” that met for spiritual or social activities, including a book club, a prayer chain, a bridge club, a photography project and bible studies.